zsiki/Find-GCP/README.md

 # Find-GCP
 Find ArUco markers in digital photos

 [ArUco markers](http://chev.me/arucogen) are black and white square markers which have unique pattern and ID.
 [OpenCV](https://opencv.org) library has a modul to find ArUco markers in images (you should pip install *opencv-python* and *opencv-contrib-python*).

 Before taking the photos the different ArUco markers have to be printed in the suitable size and put on the field.
 The coordinates of markers have to be measured by GNSS (GPS), total station or other surveyor's method.
-We prefer the 4x4 ArUco library and those markers where there is a corner at the center of the marker (easy to center your GPS or prism on the field).
-For example marker with ID 16 is not suitable for this condition, see Figure 1.
+We prefer the 3x3 or 4x4 ArUco library, the larger the squares in the marker, the smaller the the total marker size can be.

-The ArUco marker on the image should be minimum 20 x 20 pixels, the optimal marker size is 30 x 30 pixels.
-You should plan the marker size depending on the target distance.
+The 3x3 or 4x4 ArUco markers on the image should be minimum 20 x 20 pixels to be detected, the optimal marker size is 30 x 30 pixels.
+You should plan the marker size depending on the flight altitude and camera parameters.
 For example 30 x 30 cm markers are enough for a DJI Phantom 4P flying 50 m above the ground.

 This small utility can be used together with photogrammetric programs like Open Drone Map or WebODM to create the necessary Ground Control Point (GCP) file containing image coordinates and projected coordinates of GCPs.
 It has command line interface (CLI) only.
+There ore

 ```
 usage: gcp_find.py [-h] [-d DICT] [-o OUTPUT] [-t {ODM,VisualSfM}] [-i INPUT]